 Importing from EndNote

-Citavi can import libraries from EndNote version 8 and later.
-Databases created with an older version of EndNote first need to be exported from EndNote in RIS format.
-You can then import the .ris file into your Citavi project.
+Citavi can import libraries from EndNote version 8.
+Databases created with older or newer versions of EndNote first need to be exported from EndNote in ENW format.
+Databases created with Endnote X9.3 or newer require Citavi 6.5 or newer.